KamilWojtalak/Laravel-Microservices-Demo/README.md

 I am trying to learn that thing :)

+PS:

+Ok I could use vyuldashev/laravel-queue-rabbitmq